Frvetz/FS22_SlipDestroysFields/README.md

 -- WORK IN PROGRESS --
 This mod is not finished and might destroy your fields to much!

-This mod for Farming Simulator 2022 changes the ground under the tyres on fields you own to cultivated fields when a tyre has a slip of more than 20%.
+This mod for Farming Simulator 2022 changes the ground under the tyres on fields you own to cultivated fields when a tyre has slip.

+Destruction strength is adjustable in the Ingame-Settings.

 Works with the REA-Mod.